 A: UCSB does not provide application fee waivers for international students.
 While applying to graduate school is costly for all applicants, it can be a particular hardship on international students who are not eligible for application fee waivers or Federal Student Aid.
-We feel that you may make the determination if your application will be competitive by comparing your scores to the minimum standards stated here.
 Foreign/International applicants are individuals who are not citizens or permanent residents of the United States, regardless of how many years they may have resided in the U.S., or whether they have attended or graduated from a U.S. college.

 For more information on domestic fee waivers, visit the Graduate Division's admissions FAQ page.

 Q: If I am an international applicant, do I need to complete the preapplication?

 A: No. The Physics Department does not require international students to submit the preliminary application.
 The reason our department no longer requires international applicants to complete the preapplication is because in the past, international applicants have felt that the process of completing the preapplication, waiting for our response, and then completing the full application was too time-consuming and they ran the risk of missing the application deadline.

 Q: I am an international student.
 Should I include an English translation of my transcripts when I upload my transcripts?